-If you plan to use school computers or have Vagrant installed already you can skip the steps in this lab and just get a screenshot.
+If you plan to use school computers you can skip to the end of this lab.

-Support for virtualization (most Intel/AMD processors made after 2006 support virtualization)
+Most Intel/AMD processors made after 2006 support virtualization

 Vagrant relies on VirtualBox to run VMs.
 VirtualBox is open source virtualization software distributed by Oracle.
 VirtualBox is available for Mac, Windows and Linux.